-- Granting EXLA a first right of refusal (ROFR) allowing EXLA the right to maintain its ownership position by participating in subsequent Tarku financings; - Award EXLA a two percent (2%) NSR on the Property, one percent (1%) of which could be repurchased by Tarku for one million US dollars (USD\$1,000,000).
+- Granted EXLA a first right of refusal (ROFR) allowing EXLA the right to maintain its ownership position by participating in subsequent Tarku financings; - Awarded EXLA a two percent (2%) NSR on the Property, one percent (1%) of which can be repurchased by Tarku for one million US dollars (USD\$1,000,000).

-The signing of the First Agreement, provided Tarku the opportunity to acquire an additional 33 patented claims in the historical area of Tombstone under agreement between third parties and the Vendors, namely the Rohe, Corkran, and Turner Options (The "Options").
-These agreements are separate and independent from the Unpatented Claims Agreement.
+Tarku also has options to acquire an additional 33 patented claims in the historical area of Tombstone under agreements between third parties and the Vendors, namely the Rohe, Corkran, and Turner Options (the "Options").
+These agreements are separate and independent from the First Agreement and Second Agreements.
 These Options require various cash payments with a total cost of US\$ 700,000.
-The payments are spread out until July 2025 for the Rohe Option, until October 2021 for the Corkran Option, and July 2023 for the Turner Option.
+The payments are spread out until October 2021 (completed) for the Corkran Option, July 2023 for the Turner Option, and July 2025 for the Rohe Option.
 Tarku will also issue 50,000 shares for the Corkran Option.
-At the end of each Option acquisition, the patented claims will be added to the above Unpatented Claim Agreement to form the 75% Tarku, 25% Vendor JV Partnership.
+At the end of each Option acquisition, the patented claims will be added to the Property.